wp-plugins/digiproveblog/readme.txt

 == Changelog ==

+= 2.18 =
+* New function - Verify Digiprove status of any previous revision
+* Introduces server-side version tracking

 = 2.17 =
 * Uses Digiprove SDK 1.01 (more secure, better XML-encoding)
 * Removed unnecessary XML-encoding from calling functions
 * Uses new update_user function from Digiprove SDK 1.01 instead of inside plugin
 * (SDK 1.01) Removed password-encoding bug in Sync-User function
 * (SDK 1.01) Handles 301/302/307 redirects (for future use)
+* Text "Did you notice the Copyright Panel" in License settings
-* (SDK 1.01)Fixed bug - informs user when Digiprove website offline for maintenance
+* Fixed bug - informs user when Digiprove website offline for maintenance
 * SEO - alt attribute is no longer empty in img tag for Digiprove symbol

 = 2.16 =